-- Sirens (2006) is all-acoustic - as are most of the webcam demos she made in the interrim between this album and Lana Del Ray A.K.A.
-Lizzy Grant.
+- Sirens (2006) is all-acoustic - as are most of the homemade demos she made in the interrim between this album and Lana Del Ray.

-- Lana Del Ray A.K.A.
-Lizzy Grant (recorded in 2008, released in 2010) is "surf noir" according to Lana herself.
-A lot (if not all) of her unreleased 2009 tracks fall into this genre, too.
+- Lana Del Ray (recorded in 2008, released in 2010) is "surf noir" according to Lana herself.
+Most (if not all) of her unreleased 2009 tracks fall under this "genre", too.

-- 2010 saw Lana taking a quick detour into pop music, before she settled for some kind of medium between the "surf noir" of A.K.A. and the sadcore of Born To Die in 2011.
+- 2010 saw Lana taking a quick detour into pop music, before she settled for some kind of medium between the "surf noir" of Lana Del Ray and the sadcore of Born To Die in 2011.

-- All of her unreleased tracks from 2012 onward are recognized as sadcore too, although her 2013 work is a lot calmer than the orchestral, if still sedated sound of Born To Die and Paradise, and lacks the trip-hop stylings of those offerings.
+- All of her unreleased tracks from 2012 onward are recognized as sadcore too, although her 2013 work is a lot calmer than the orchestral swells that make up large parts of Born To Die and Paradise, and lacks the trip-hop stylings of those offerings.

-- Genre Shift: As detailed above, Lana had to go through a lot of genres before finding her niche and demographic with Born To Die's sadcore.
+- Genre Shift: As detailed above, Lana had to go through a lot of genres before finding her niche and demographic with Born To Die'.